cunnane/xloil/docs/source/xlOil_Python/Concepts.rst

 (this is configurable).

-When registering functions from such a workbook module, xlOil defaults to making any declared functions "local".
-This means their scope is limited to the workbook.
+When registering functions from such a workbook module, xlOil defaults to making any declared functions "local": this means their scope is limited to the workbook.
-(It achieves this by creating a VBA stub to invoke them).
-This scoping can be overidden by the `xlo.func` decorator.
+It also means the function is automatically macro-type. (xlOil achieves this by creating a VBA stub to invoke them).

+This behaviour can be overrided by `local` argument to the `func` decorator.

 Local functions have some limitations compared to global scope ones:
 - No native async or threadsafe, but RTD async is OK